What is it that truly happens when we sing? Are we merely creating waves of sound, or is there a deeper, metaphysical aspect that we can explore?

 We, ourselves, are not the ones who create the energy of the song, but are the vessels, the fertile ground through which it can come to life.

-At Ananda Village there is a booming permaculture movement, in which developing the soil is a top priority.
+At Ananda Village there is an active permaculture garden in which developing the soil is a top priority.
 When we look at the soil of our own consciousness, what do we find?
 Is it a fertile ground filled with nurturing elements of calmness, joy, and love, or does it have the infectious weeds of contractive thoughts and energy?

 This, then, is our sacred responsibility: to bring to life and transmit higher vibrations of energy, inspiration, and consciousness through our singing.
 The more we become aware of what is happening on this deeper level, the more awe and reverence it can inspire within ourselves, which in turn can fertilize our own soil of musical manifestation with the openness of humility.

-So what is the next step for us, individually as singers, and cumulatively as a choir?
+So what is the next step for individual singers and singing groups like a choir?

-When recently asked how we can make our singing more beautiful, Swamiji replied:
+I recently asked Swami Kriyananda how we can make our singing more beautiful.
+He replied: